BBj-Plugins/BBjImageManager/README.md

  ### The **add** Button
-If you right click the button with the **add** icon a file dialog will open up and you can navigate to the location where your images are.
+If you right click the button with the **add** button a file dialog will open up and you can navigate to the location where your images are.

 ![ImageManagerOpenDialog](https://raw.githubusercontent.com/BBj-Plugins/ImageManager/master/docs/screenshots/ImageManagerOpenDialog.PNG)